-Those choosing drama as an academic course will have the chance to develop their acting skills and understanding of stagecraft.
-Those choosing dance will have the opportunity to learn a wide range of styles, and, as part of the A Level course, will study both physiology and anatomy.
+Those choosing Drama as an academic course at GCSE or A Level will have the chance to develop their acting skills and understanding of stagecraft.
+Those selecting Dance will have the opportunity to learn a range of techniques and, as part of the A Level course, will study both physiology and anatomy.

 Studying drama and dance encourages pupils to develop their teamwork and communication skills, as well as to build their confidence and become accustomed to public speaking.

-As well as learning the practical skills of performance, drama students will study playwrights such as Shakespeare, Miller, and Bernard Shaw, and participate in workshops throughout the year.
+As well as learning the practical skills of performance, drama students will study playwrights including Shakespeare and Dario Fo, along with some more contemporary playwrights such as Laura Wade, Miller, and Bernard Shaw and participate in workshops throughout the year.

 Why Study at Clifton College?

 The department has use of the College's own 300-seat proscenium arched theatre and two purpose-built dance studios.
-We work closely with the Bristol Old Vic Theatre, the Bath Theatre Royal, RADA, and Shakespeare's Globe in London.
+We work closely with the Bristol Old Vic Theatre, Bristol Hippodrome and Shakespeare's Globe in London.

-The academic study of drama and dance at Clifton College is complemented by the wide variety of co-curricular opportunities and House activties available to all pupils.
+The academic study of drama and dance at Clifton College is complemented by the wide variety of co-curricular opportunities and House activities available to all pupils.

-The Annual Musical is a huge event at Clifton College, with students tackling all elements of putting on a big show under the careful direction of Karen Pickles (Director of Drama) and Dan Robson (Director of Music).
+The Annual Musical is a huge event at Clifton College, with students tackling all elements of putting on a big show under the careful direction of Rhian Orzel (Head of Drama) and Dan Robson (Director of Music)..

 As well as singing in either a lead role or in the ensemble, pupils can also play in the band that accompanies the show, while others help with the PA system or run the sound desk.
-Over the last few years, the College has put on Les Misérables, Evita, Phantom of the Opera, and Miss Saigon.
+Over the last few years, the College has put on Les Miserables, School of Rock and Little Shop of Horrors.